A History of MCBB & Brass Bands

 CLICK HERE to see when and where Motor City Brass Band has performed.

-MCBB continues to spread a love of the brass band sound and philosophy throughout the State of Michigan and, in 2010, inaugurated the Motor City Festival of Bands.
+MCBB continues to spread a love of the brass band sound and philosophy throughout the State of Michigan, and in 2010, inaugurated the Motor City Festival of Bands.
 This event has brought together some of the finest community and brass bands from across Michigan to perform separately, and as a massed band.
-Conducting the massed bands have been such notable figures as Leonard Slatkin, Music Director of the Detroit Symphony Orchestra, Charles Greenwell, also from the Detroit Symphony, William Himes, noted composer and conductor, and Colonel Thomas Palmatier, leader of the United States Army Band "Pershing's Own".
+Conducting the massed bands have been such notable figures as Leonard Slatkin, Music Director of the Detroit Symphony Orchestra, William Himes, noted composer and conductor, and Colonel Thomas Palmatier, retired commander of the US Army Band (Pershing’s Own).